 First have a read of our 48 Hours in Newcastle guide to get a handle on your next getaway.
 If you’re looking to pad out your stay (v. recommended) make sure to schedule some time to peruse the streets glistening with comic book and record stores, take yourself on a lil’ pub crawl to absorb local live music and, most importantly, hang out on the beautiful, sprawling beaches.

-Speaking of beaches – Newcastle Beach YHA is literally across the road from the beach and has free cheese and wine nights on Wednesdays.
+Speaking of beaches – YHA Newcastle Beach is literally across the road from the beach and has free cheese and wine nights on Wednesdays.
 ‘Nuff said.

 There’s oodles of life-affirming walks and hidden beaches, and when you’re done getting your fill of fresh air you can retire to one of the many laid-back but scrumptious eateries and pubs.
 The dream.
 Here's how we reccommend spending 48 hours in this little slice of paradise.